 For this game, set up an obstacle course in your house for your dog to run under, jump over or go through.
 Use household objects like chairs, stools, tables, or other sturdy objects to set up the course.
 Then coax your dog through (and under, and over) using treats and praise.

 A great way to play with your dog is to start a chase.
 In this game, you act as a canine play partner.
 To start the game, bend forward and hop backwards before running off in another direction.
 Let your dog chase you before finally catching up, then give them lots of praise and affection to encourage them.

 Bored Dog No More

-As you introduce new games to your dog, give them enthusiastic congratulations when they figure them out—and gentle correction as they learn the rules.
+As you introduce new games to your dog, give him or her enthusiastic congratulations when he or she figures them out—and gentle correction as your dog learns the rules.
 By keeping a positive attitude, you can make these games a healthy, happy part of your dog’s lifestyle for years to come.